 These monkeys are adorable, energetic, mischievous and most of all, wild.
 Many are seemingly tame due to the number of visitors each day, but it’s important to keep your distance as with all wild animals to avoid getting scratched or bitten.

 One of my favorite activities in Ubud is the Topeng dance (or masked dance show), performed at Arma Museum.
 Seeing a Topeng dance is one of the best things to do in Bali at night.
-Most people head to see the Traditional Dance at Ubud Palace, but a great alternative option is the Topeng dance.
+Most people head to see the Traditional Dance at Ubud Palace, but the Topeng dance is a great alternative.

 Masked dances form part of temple ceremonies in Bali.
 Topeng is an Indonesian form of dance drama in which one or more dancers wear masks and perform ancient stories, often concerning ancient or mythical kings and heroes.
 It is believed that the use of masks is related to the cult of the ancestors, which considered dancers the interpreters of the gods.
 The dancer alternates refined and unrefined and movements are accompanied by gamelan music.